Pajamaman/jquery.tabbler/README.md

 ### Overview

 A tabbler is a list of tabs followed by a series of panels.
-Clicking on a tab changes the active panel to the corresponding panel of the tab, set by its href attribute.
+Clicking on or hovering over a tab activates the tab and its associated panel.
+If a tab is activated while another tab is active, the active tab becomes inactive along with its associated panel.

 The HTML should look something like this: